 Josh’s Dad, Andy, who has been bowling for two years, said, “Andover Bowls Club has been really great with him, even sourcing a set of junior woods and reducing the minimum age so he could play.”

 Current club President Cindy McLaughlin commented, “We’ll always put the effort in to make people feel at home with us, whatever their age, and I think seeing a young player like Josh doing so well is a lift for us all.”

 Josh and Andy are regularly joined on the green by Grandad Jim, who has been bowling for ten years.
 One of Josh’s two older brothers has cheekily claimed he’d be better at the sport than his relatives but has so far respectfully declined the opportunity to prove it.

 This year the Club is again honoured to have one of our members, Cynthia Hamilton as Women's County Vice President.
 Cynthia has been our Club's Ladies Champion for the last 3 years, and has now made a new Club Record by winning the Title on 8 occasions in total.
 She has been a member for 30 years and has been active on our committee for many of those.
-Due to Covid-19 Restrictions, Cynthia will be taking up her duties next year.
+Due to Covid-19 Restrictions, Cynthia has taken up her duties this year.

 Other 2020 Activities

 Some of our members, led by Rob Still, got together to give our clubhouse a facelift, it's quite a giant undertaking, as you can see in the photos below, but our undaunted volunteers took on the task valiantly.
 And still it continues.
 Well done to all of them.